Tropical Storm Philippe (2017): Meteorological history

-Philippine originated from the interaction of a tropical wave and the Central American Gyre.
+Philippe originated from the interaction of a tropical wave and the Central American Gyre.
 A tropical wave moved off the coast of West Africa on October 16, and traversed westward across the tropical Atlantic.
 On October 22, the National Hurricane Center (NHC) began to note the possibility of tropical cyclogenesis over the southwestern Caribbean Sea.
 The disturbance reached the southwestern Caribbean by October 24, where it interacted with the Central American Gyre, developing a broad area of low pressure the following day just offshore Nicaragua.
 Convective activity associated with the low began to increase, as it began to drift gradually west-northwestward.
 On October 27, connective associated with the system became more concentrated as it moved near the northeastern coast of Honduras.
 At this time, Hurricane hunters reconnaissance aircraft found winds of around 35 mph in the disturbance.
 However, the storm lacked a well-defined center, and thus it was not upgraded to tropical depression status.
 Late that day, the NHC designated the disturbance as Potential Tropical Cyclone Eighteen, while it was located roughly 415 mi south-southwest of Havana, Cuba.
 Although, at 12:00 UTC the next day, satellite imagery and reconnaissance aircraft data displayed a well-defined center, prompting the upgraded of Eighteen to a tropical depression, about 100 mi south-southwest of Isla de la Juventud.

 Around this time, vertical wind shear affecting the system became more favorable for intensification.
 The depression also shifted towards the northeast due to a mid-latitude trough that moved into the Southeastern United States and western Gulf of Mexico.
-By 18:00 UTC that same day, the depression strengthened into a tropical storm while just southeast of Isla de la Juventud, being named Philippe.
-This made Philippe the first Atlantic "P" named storm since Tropical Storm Patty in 2012.
-Phillipe tropical storm status was shorted-lived, however, as it made landfall on the southern coast of the Zapata Peninsula, Cuba at 22:00 UTC.
+By 18:00 UTC that same day, the depression strengthened into Tropical Storm Philippe while just southeast of Isla de la Juventud.
+Its tropical storm status was shorted-lived, however, as it made landfall on the southern coast of the Zapata Peninsula, Cuba at 22:00 UTC.
 This combined with strong southwesterly wind shear caused Phillipe to quickly weaken to a tropical depression by 00:00 UTC on October 29 before dissipating shortly thereafter.
 It remnants moved quickly northeastward ahead of the trough and spawned a new non-tropical low-pressure area just hours after it dissipated.
 The low moved over South Florida and the central and northwestern Bahamas before being absorbed into a cold front at 12:00 UTC.